How does the Exclusionary Rule apply to the Fourth Amendment, Search and Seizure, and Arrests?

 A violation of a person’s Fourth Amendment right to be free from unlawful arrest or improper searches and seizures may give rise to a Motion to Suppress, Suppression Hearing, and, if appropriate, suppression of illegally obtained evidence.
 If a judge suppresses the evidence, the prosecutor may have no choice but to dismiss some or all charges.

 A Firm that Fights to Protect and Defend Your Constitutional Rights

-If you have a search and seizure question or you believe the police may have stopped or searched you improperly, do not hesitate to call LEWIS & DICKSTEIN, P.L.L.C.
-Our attorneys fight to protect and defend our client’s constitutional rights every day.
+If you have a search and seizure question or believe the police may have stopped or searched you improperly, do not hesitate to call LEWIS & DICKSTEIN, P.L.L.C.
+Our attorneys fight to protect and defend our client’s constitutional rights every day, including using the exclusionary rule when appropriate.
 We are never intimidated by tough judges or aggressive prosecutors, and we will never sell you out.
 We will fight the government to get our client’s justice, and we are not afraid to do whatever is necessary to win!
 If you call us, we will take the time to talk with you, answer all of your questions, and address each of your concerns.
 We have a team of highly trained, dedicated, and experienced criminal defense lawyers who will collaborate and work together on your case to ensure you get the best possible result.

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.